Another Set of Eyes

 “We’re responsible for giving the medical staff an additional tool,” he says.
 “A player may have been hit away from the play—that [the medical staff] didn’t see—but in the booth, we see as much as we can.”

 Dave said these athletic trainers communicate with the sideline “so they can better see how the injury took place, and then have better tools to treat those injuries.”

-The NFL’s Booth ATC Spotters are trained athletic trainers retained by the League and who are unaffiliated with specific NFL teams, a measure required to ensure their objectivity.
+The NFL’s booth ATC spotters are retained by the League and unaffiliated with specific NFL teams, a measure required to ensure their objectivity.